Carl Friedrich Gauss

 Gauss was instrumental in the identification of Ceres as a dwarf planet.
 His work on the motion of planetoids disturbed by large planets led to the introduction of the Gaussian gravitational constant and the method of least squares, which he had discovered before Adrien-Marie Legendre published it.
-Gauss led the geodetic survey of the Kingdom of Hanover together with an arc measurement project from 1820 to 1844; he was one of the founders of geophysics and formulated the fundamental principles of magnetism.
+Gauss also introduced the algorithm known as recursive least squares.
+Gauss led the geodetic survey of the Kingdom of Hanover together with an arc measurement project from 1820 to 1844; Gauss was one of the founders of geophysics and formulated the fundamental principles of magnetism.
+He provided the first absolute measurement of Earth's magnetic field in 1832, later applying one of his inventions, that of spherical harmonic analysis, to show that most of Earth's magnetic field was internal.
+He was the first to discover and study non-Euclidean geometry, which he also named.
+Gauss was the first to develop a fast Fourier transform, doing so some 160 years before John Tukey and James Cooley.
 His practical work led to the invention of the heliotrope in 1821, a magnetometer in 1833 and – with Wilhelm Eduard Weber – the first electromagnetic telegraph in 1833.

-Gauss was the first to discover and study non-Euclidean geometry, which he also named.
-He developed a fast Fourier transform some 160 years before John Tukey and James Cooley.

-Gauss refused to publish incomplete work and left several works to be edited posthumously.
+Gauss was awarded the Lalande Prize in 1809 for his work on planetary theory and determination of orbits, and the Copley Medal in 1838 for his mathematical research in magnetism.
+He is known for not publishing incomplete work and left several works to be edited posthumously, as a result; this practice delayed the dissemination of many of his discoveries.
 He believed that the act of learning, not possession of knowledge, provided the greatest enjoyment.
-Gauss was not a committed or enthusiastic teacher, generally preferring to focus on his own work.
-Nevertheless, some of his students, such as Dedekind and Riemann, became well-known and influential mathematicians in their own right.
+While Gauss was not a committed or enthusiastic teacher, generally preferring to focus on his own work, some of his students, such as Richard Dedekind and Bernhard Riemann, became well-known and influential mathematicians in their own right.
+He married twice and had six children, several of whom later emigrated to the United States.